jesseloudon/jesseloudon.github.io/_posts/2025-04-27-Managing Azure Databricks Workspace IP Access Lists via CICD.markdown

 # Problem Statement and Rabbit Holes

 When working on a project to deploy and manage multiple ADB workspaces via code, I had already deployed the workspaces using Terraform AzureRM and I briefly explored the option of managing the workspace IP access configuration using the available [Terraform Databricks IP Access List](https://registry.terraform.io/providers/databricks/databricks/latest/docs/resources/ip_access_list) resource.
-Ultimately I didn't go down the path of using the Terraform Databricks provider for various reasons specific to that project but I am interested in getting hands-on with that provider in future if there was an opportunity.
+Ultimately I didn't go down the path of using the Terraform Databricks provider for various reasons specific to that project but I am interested in getting hands-on with that provider in future if there was the right opportunity.

 So I still needed to manage the ADB workspace IP access lists via CICD and the next best option was to leverage the latest [Databricks CLI](https://learn.microsoft.com/en-us/azure/databricks/dev-tools/cli/commands) (currently Public Preview).
 This first led me down a bit of a rabbit hole of various Databricks CLI authentication options until I finally figured out that 'magic' set of environment variables to use for OAuth machine-to-machine (M2M) authetication to successfully work to the workspaces.
-I describe how I setup CLI authentication at a high level in my [repo's README](https://github.com/globalbao/azure-databricks-cicd?tab=readme-ov-file#databricks-workspace-authentication).
+If you're interested in knowing more about Databricks CLI authentication, I have some high level details in my [repo's README](https://github.com/globalbao/azure-databricks-cicd?tab=readme-ov-file#databricks-workspace-authentication).

-The second rabbit hole was related to Databricks CLI itself and how confused I was about what the actual supported cmdlets and inputs were for the tool.
+The second rabbit hole was related to Databricks CLI itself.
+During this project I often found myself confused about what the actual supported cmdlets and inputs were for the CLI.
 I'll try not to bore you too much with the details but in general I found the [Databricks CLI commands documentation](https://learn.microsoft.com/en-us/azure/databricks/dev-tools/cli/commands) to be a bit incomplete in terms of available/supported commands that map to the REST APIs.
 This was further validated when I discovered various `//TODO` comments in the CLI's .go files for the `workspace/ip-access-lists` command as shown [here](https://github.com/databricks/cli/blob/ee55316007810446e975b2bd5173ab3daeaa3ff4/cmd/workspace/ip-access-lists/ip-access-lists.go#L86).
 With Databricks saying the CLI is still in public preview I'm hoping these doco gaps are fleshed out and completed prior to it going GA.

 # Managing Azure Databricks Workspace IP Access Lists via CICD